Arbitration Clause Definition Legal: What You Need to Know

 If a party files a lawsuit even after signing an arbitration clause, the party they are suing can present the clause to the judge.
 If it is valid, he or she will likely order the parties into an arbitration.

 If you need help with an arbitration clause, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.